-we deduce that as $|s|\rightarrow \infty$
+we deduce that as $|s|\rightarrow\infty$

 where $a$ is a positive constant.
-On the one hand, along the path ${\mathfrak{A}_{iR}}$ we have $\theta=\pm\frac{\pi}{2}$ and thus as $|z|\rightarrow \infty$
+On the one hand, along the path ${\mathfrak{A}_{iR}}$ we have $\theta =\pm\frac{\pi}{2}$ and thus as $|z|\rightarrow\infty$

-For the integral \eqref{eq:ci} to converge absolutely therefore requires that $|\arg(-z)|<\pi$.
-On the other hand, the asymptotic estimate \eqref{eq:ae} gives that as $R\rightarrow \infty$
+For the integral (\ref{eq:ci}) to converge absolutely, it is therefore required that $|{\arg}(-z)|<\pi$.
+On the other hand, the asymptotic estimate (\ref{eq:ae}) gives, as $R\rightarrow\infty$,

-Thus, as $R\rightarrow \infty$,
+Thus, as $R\rightarrow\infty$,

-Finally, evaluating $\mathfrak{I}_{\mathfrak{L}_R}$ by the Cauchy integral theorem and letting $R\rightarrow \infty$ , we get
+Finally, evaluating $\mathfrak{I}_{\mathfrak{L}_R}$ by the Cauchy integral theorem and letting $R\rightarrow\infty$, we get

-Therefore, the integral \eqref{eq:ci} offers an analytical continuation of the mapping $z\mapsto \I(\rho;z)$ in the entire complex plane cut along the positive real axis.
-Moreover, we deduce from such an analytical extension that the power series \eqref{eq:f1} has an unique singularity on the circle $|z|=\alpha b$ located at the point $z=\alpha b>0$.
-Now, following a device developed for hypergeometric series, see e.g.~\cite{Norlund-55}, we introduce the function $\mathcal{H}$ defined for some $a\in \C$ by
+Therefore, the integral (\ref{eq:ci}) offers an analytic continuation of the mapping $z\mapsto\Ipg(\rho;z)$ in the entire complex plane cut along the positive real axis.
+Moreover, we deduce from such an analytic continuation that the power series (\ref{eq:f1}) has an unique singularity on the circle $|z|=\alpha b$ located at the point $z=\alpha b>0$.
+Now, following a device developed for hypergeometric series (see N{\o}rlund\vadjust{\goodbreak} \cite{Norlund-55}, pages 294 and 295), we introduce the function $\mathcal{H}$ defined for some $a\in\C$ by